imgix/imgix-rails/README.md

 The following configuration flags will be respected:

-- `:use_https` toggles the use of HTTPS.
+- `use_https`: toggles the use of HTTPS.
 Defaults to `true`
-- `:source` a String or Array that specifies the imgix Source address.
+- `source`: a String or Array that specifies the imgix Source address.
 Should be in the form of `"assets.imgix.net"`.
-- `:srcset_width_tolerance` an optional numeric value determining the maximum tolerance allowable, between the downloaded dimensions and rendered dimensions of the image (default `0.08` i.e. `8%`).
+- `srcset_width_tolerance`: an optional numeric value determining the maximum tolerance allowable, between the downloaded dimensions and rendered dimensions of the image (default `0.08` i.e. `8%`).
-- `:secure_url_token` an optional secure URL token found in your dashboard (https://dashboard.imgix.com) used for signing requests
+- `secure_url_token`: an optional secure URL token found in your dashboard (https://dashboard.imgix.com) used for signing requests

 #### Multi-source configuration

 In addition to the standard configuration flags, the following options can be used for multi-source support.

-- `:sources` a Hash of imgix source-secure_url_token key-value pairs.
-If the value for a source is `nil`, URLs generated for the corresponding source won't be secured. `:sources` and `:source` *cannot* be used together.
+- `sources`: a Hash of imgix source-secure_url_token key-value pairs.
+If the value for a source is `nil`, URLs generated for the corresponding source won't be secured. `sources` and `source` *cannot* be used together.
-- `:default_source` optionally specify a default source for generating URLs.
+- `default_source`: optionally specify a default source for generating URLs.

 Example: